 Great Gatsby Living History Festival

-Guided Tours, Vintage Automobiles, Historical Talks, Games & Activities, Food & Drink, Silent Auction & Raffle and so much more!
+- We invite you to enjoy a celebration of the Rip Roaring ’20s with a variety of events including: Guided Tours, Vintage Automobiles, Historical Talks, Vintage Market, Silent Auction, Family Games & Activities, Food & Drink and so much more!

 *Valhalla Tahoe, non-profit operating partner with the USFS, Lake Tahoe Basin Management Unit, is an associate partner in the 2018 Gatsby Festival with the Tahoe Heritage Foundation.
 The Valhalla/Heller Estate is one of the three historic estates located at the Tallac Historic Site offering diverse cultural experiences.
 All proceeds to benefit Valhalla Tahoe’s mission to bring you world-class arts programming and historic preservation.